apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=json
 ```

-where `[DATASET_ID]` is the ID of the actor's run dataset, in which you can find the Run object returned when starting the actor.
+where `[DATASET_ID]` is the ID of the Actor's run dataset, in which you can find the Run object returned when starting the Actor.
 Alternatively, you'll find the download links for the results in Apify Console.

 To skip the `#error` and `#debug` metadata fields from the results and not include empty result records, simply add the `clean=true` query parameter to the API URL, or select the  **Clean items** option when downloading the dataset in Apify Console.

 To get the results in other formats, set the `format` query parameter to `xml`, `xlsx`, `csv`, `html`, etc. For more information, see [Datasets](https://docs.apify.com/storage#dataset) in documentation or the [Get dataset items](https://docs.apify.com/api/v2#/reference/datasets/item-collection) endpoint in Apify API reference.

 ## Additional resources

 Congratulations!
 You've learned how JSDOM Scraper works.
 You might also want to see these other resources:

 - [Web scraping tutorial](https://docs.apify.com/tutorials/apify-scrapers) - an introduction to web scraping with Apify.
 - [Scraping with JSDOM Scraper](https://docs.apify.com/tutorials/apify-scrapers/jsdom-scraper) - a step-by-step tutorial on how to use JSDOM Scraper, with a detailed explanation and examples.
 - **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)) - Apify's basic tool for web crawling and scraping.
 It uses a full Chrome browser to render dynamic content.
-A similar web scraping actor to Puppeteer Scraper, but is simpler to use and only runs in the context of the browser.
+A similar web scraping Actor to Puppeteer Scraper, but is simpler to use and only runs in the context of the browser.
 Uses the [Puppeteer](https://github.com/GoogleChrome/puppeteer) library.
-- **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/cheerio-scraper)) - a lightweight web scraping actor similar to JSDOM Scraper, but using the [Cheerio](https://cheerio.js.org/) library instead.
+- **Cheerio Scraper** ([apify/cheerio-scraper](https://apify.com/apify/cheerio-scraper)) - a lightweight web scraping Actor similar to JSDOM Scraper, but using the [Cheerio](https://cheerio.js.org/) library instead.
-- **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper)) - an actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
+- **Puppeteer Scraper** ([apify/puppeteer-scraper](https://apify.com/apify/puppeteer-scraper)) - an Actor similar to Web Scraper, which provides lower-level control of the underlying [Puppeteer](https://github.com/GoogleChrome/puppeteer) library and the ability to use server-side libraries.
-- **Playwright Scraper** ([apify/playwright-scraper](https://apify.com/apify/playwright-scraper)) - a similar web scraping actor to Puppeteer Scraper, but using the [Playwright](https://github.com/microsoft/playwright) library instead.
+- **Playwright Scraper** ([apify/playwright-scraper](https://apify.com/apify/playwright-scraper)) - a similar web scraping Actor to Puppeteer Scraper, but using the [Playwright](https://github.com/microsoft/playwright) library instead.
 - [Actors documentation](https://docs.apify.com/actors) - documentation for the Apify Actors cloud computing platform.
 - [Crawlee documentation](https://crawlee.dev) - learn how to build a new web scraping project from scratch using the world's most popular web crawling and scraping library for Node.js.